Qlik-PE/ImmersionDay/content/Lab/index.en.md

 In this tutorial you will be using an SAP HANA DB and S/4 system setup by our team as your source.
 We will step through setting up connections, so you get an idea of how to unlock your data from SAP System.

-## Qlik Lab 1 : SAP to Kafka in Realtime
+## Qlik Lab 1 : SAP to Amazon S3 Data in Realtime

 ### Step 1 - SAP Source Configuration